praiskup/github-pages-fedora-container/README.md

 Fedora based image for github-pages
 -----------------------------------

-Podman container image based on Fedora for local testing of 'github-pages' based blogs.
+A Podman container image based on the Fedora image, usable for local testing of 'github-pages' based blogs.

 How to use